 Mountainside offers easy access to the Burnt Mountain Cat Skiing meeting place, a perfect backcountry adventure for the family.
 And at the end of Bigelow Mountain Road you’ll find the Burnt Mountain trailhead, an uphill skinning route to the Burnt Mountain summit and challenging hiking trail in the summer.

 Exterior & Interior of a Spruce Creek Townhouse

-Beautifully constructed, Spruce Creek condos feature excellent ski in/ ski out locations, right off Snowbrook Trail and next to Snubber Chairlift.
-Nearby, the Sugarloaf Sports and Fitness Center offers a pool, hot tub, weight room and raquetball court and the properties have mudroom entries, ski lockers and large living areas perfect for entertaining.
+Beautifully constructed, Spruce Creek condos feature excellent ski-in/ski-out locations, right off Snowbrook Trail and next to Snubber Chairlift.
+Nearby, the Sugarloaf Sports and Fitness Center offers a pool, hot tub, weight room, and racquetball court and the properties have mudroom entries, ski lockers, and large living areas perfect for entertaining.
 Gather around the fireplace with your crew and warm up after a long day of skiing or head down to après at Shipyard Brewhaus.